Archfx/epsilon/README.md

 > [!WARNING]
 > **Try this at your own risk and proceed with caution!**

+> [!TIP]
+> **Please read the release notes before performing OTA updates, Some major updates may require you to wipe user data.
+I highly recommend you backup your application data!**

 > [!CAUTION]
 > **BACKUP** your user data before proceeding, it might prompt you to wipe the user data partition depending on your current setup.